yoshivb/bluesky-later/README.md

 ## Self Hosted Mode

 - You need a server to host the app.
-- The scheduled posts will be sent to Bluesky at the scheduled time from the API server so you don't need to keep the tab open like in the browser mode.
+- The scheduled posts will be sent to Bluesky at the scheduled time from the API server **so you don't need to keep the tab open like in the browser mode**.
-- The scheduled posts and credentials are stored in a PostgreSQL database.
+- The scheduled posts and Bluesky credentials (handle and app password) are stored in a PostgreSQL database.
-- This mode only supports single user.
 - You can deploy this mode using the [docker-compose.yml file](https://github.com/nicnocquee/bluesky-later/blob/main/docker-compose.yml) provided in the repository and set the environment variables accordingly.
+- After installing it on your server, you will be prompted to set an admin credential (username and password) which will be used to secure access to the API end points.
+This means that the instance of Bluesky Later will only be accessible to you.
+This API credential is different from the Bluesky credentials.

 ### Environment Variables